 These course outcomes are aligned with the Australian Qualifications Framework level 9, the Bologna Cycle 2 and Monash Graduate AttributesAustralian Qualifications Framework level 9, the Bologna Cycle 2 and Monash Graduate Attributes (http://www.monash.edu.au/pubs/handbooks/alignmentofoutcomes.html).

-- demonstrate advanced critical understanding of the principal themes and theories in international relations
+- critically analyse the principal themes, theories and issues in international relations

-- apply advanced critical understanding and analysis to the international relations literature
+- analyse and critically evaluate the international relations literature

-- effectively communicate complex ideas and arguments with other specialists in the field of international relations and to lay persons
+- utilise independent research skills and communicate complex ideas and arguments to specialists in the field of international relations and to lay persons

 The course is structured in three parts: Part A. Foundations for advanced international relations studies, Part B. Core master's study and Part C. Advanced expertise.
 All students complete Part B. Depending upon prior qualifications, you may receive credit for Part A or Part C or a combination of the two.